 Finding Talent Internally

-One of the more surprising human resources trends heading into 2022 is that more companies are promoting from within when looking for talent.
+One of the more surprising human resource trends of 2022 is that more companies are promoting from within when looking for talent.
 This is partially a reaction to the high unemployment caused by the pandemic.
 But it’s also a consequence of companies trying to retain employees at a higher rate.
-This is becoming a bigger focal point for companies, and so they are offering more internal mobility.
+Retention is becoming a bigger focal point for companies so they are offering more internal advancement opportunities.

-As a result, HR departments are starting to create internal mobility programs that incentivize employees to stay with the same business long-term while also identifying employees who will be good fits for more advanced positions in the company.
+As a result, HR departments are starting to incentivize employees to stay with the same company long-term while also identifying employees who will be good fits for more advanced positions in the company.

 Of course, this is a new type of challenge for human resources professionals, who have to use different strategies when looking for the right candidates internally rather than externally.
-Instead of looking outside of the company, HR departments need to find ways to test employees with different roles and responsibilities to help ensure that the company has the candidates it will need internally when positions open up in the future.
+When looking internally, HR teams need to understand employee potential and goals to see who can be promoted based on future open positions.

 An End to Location-Based Pay